UPDATE 3-Dozens reported dead after attack by gunmen in Ethiopia's Benishangul-Gumuz region

 The attack came the day after the prime minister and the military's chief of staff Birhanu Jula and other senior federal officials visited the region to urge calm after a number of deadly incidents between rival ethnic groups in recent months.
 The most recent previous attack in the area was on Nov.
 14, when gunmen targeted a bus and killed 34 people.

 "The desire by enemies to divide Ethiopia along ethnic and religious lines still exists.
-This desire will remain unfulfilled," Abiy tweeted on Tuesday along with photos of his meetings that day in the town of Metekel, near where the (Nov.
-14??) attack occurred.
+This desire will remain unfulfilled," Abiy tweeted on Tuesday along with photos of his meetings that day in the town of Metekel, near where Wednesday's attack occurred.
 He said residents voiced a wish for peace and that the sentiment "outweighs any divisive agenda".

 The prime minister's spokeswoman did not immediately respond to requests for comment on Wednesday's attack.
 (Reporting by Addis Ababa newsroom Writing by Maggie Fick; Editing by Mark Heinrich)